Engineering synthetic gauge fields through the coupling phases in cavity magnonics: A single physical phase

 \section{A single physical phase}

 \paragraph{Cavity design} The first cavity we consider, called cavity $\pi$, is pictured in \cref{fig:cavity-pi}, and contains three posts.
 It is based on the design of a two-post re-entrant cavity from ref \cite{2014Goryachev,2016Kostylev}, and possesses similar eigenmodes.
 The distribution of the magnetic field of the two cavity eigenmodes of interest was simulated using \comsol\ (see \cref{fig:cavity-pi-eigenmode-1-magnetic,fig:cavity-pi-eigenmode-2-magnetic}).
 The magnetic field of these two cavity eigenmodes are concentrated between the posts, where we place two identical YIG spheres of diameter 470 $\mu$m.
 Importantly, the magnetic field of the eigenmodes is either in the same or opposite directions at the sphere locations, which leads to different coupling phases.
 This difference can also be understood by considering the strength and direction of the electric field, which is concentrated between the top of the posts and the lid (see \cref{fig:cavity-pi-eigenmode-1-electric,fig:cavity-pi-eigenmode-2-electric}).
-For instance, the electric field of the first cavity eigenmode (see \cref{fig:cavity-pi-eigenmode-1-electric}) is localised only on the left and right posts, but with opposing directions (which by the right-hand rule, agrees with the circulation of the magnetic field shown in \cref{fig:cavity-pi-eigenmode-1-magnetic}).
-Conversely, for the second cavity eigenmode, the electric field is non-zero on top of each posts, albeit with different intensities and orientations, and thus leads to the magnetic field of \cref{fig:cavity-pi-eigenmode-2-magnetic}.
+For instance, the electric field of the first cavity eigenmode (see \cref{fig:cavity-pi-eigenmode-1-electric}) is localised only on the left and right posts, but with opposing directions (which by the right-hand rule, agrees \onecolumngrid